Silverfish Pest Control

 01Where do silverfish hide?

 In their natural habitat, silverfish live under bark, inside logs and under dead leaves.
 When they move indoors, they may hide in books, carpet and stored goods.
 They also like to hide in roof voids and dark, undisturbed spaces.
-As adults, silverfish only measure between 15 – 25mm.
+As adults, silverfish generally measure up to 15mm.
 They easily hide in cracks and crevices during daylight hours.

 02When are silverfish active?